holochain-open-dev/holochain-time-index/README.md

 ## Purpose

-This DHT aims to be one solution (of many) to the DHT hostpotting problem that can occur in holochain DHT's when many links are made from one entry.
+This DHT aims to be one solution (of many) to the DHT hotspotting problem that can occur in holochain DHT's when many links are made from one entry.
 This hotspotting occurs as the original author (and their surrounding hash neighbourhood?) of an entry is responsible for storing and resolving all links from the given authored entry.
 As a result if a given entry becomes very popular then it can be left up to one or a few nodes to handle all traffic flowing through this part of the DHT.

 ## Function